ftsvd/mcdcmReporter/README.md

     1. Set `"StableAge" : 3,` for studies to appear in mcdcmReporter faster
     1. Set `"OverwriteInstances" : true,`
     1. Set `"HttpTimeout" : 3,`
+    1. Set `"RemoteAccessAllowed" : true,` to allow access from other clients
+    1. Uncomment `"AuthenticationEnabled" : false,` if `"RemoteAccessAllowed"` is set to `true`
 1. Edit `addPatient.lua` to point to the correct URL for `addPatient.php` (default is `http://localhost/isen/addPatient.php`)
 1. Restart the Orthanc service